 FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
 For a prevailing flow FTR, the FTR credits are the revenue that an FTR holder receives, after adjusting by the FTR payout ratio for the planning period, and the auction price is the cost.
 For a counter flow FTR, the auction price is the revenue that an FTR holder receives and the FTR credits are the cost to the FTR holder.
-The cost of self scheduled FTRs is zero.
-ARR holders that self schedule FTRs purchase the FTRs in the Annual FTR Auction, but ARR holders receive offsetting ARR credits that equal the purchase price of the FTRs Table 12-19 lists FTR profits by organization type and FTR direction for the period from January through June, 2012.
-FTR profits are the sum of the daily FTR credits, including self scheduled FTRs, minus the daily FTR auction costs for each FTR held by an organization.
+The cost of self-scheduled FTRs is zero.
+ARR holders that self-schedule FTRs purchase the FTRs in the Annual FTR Auction, but ARR holders receive offsetting ARR credits that equal the purchase price of the FTRs.
+Table 12-12 lists FTR profits by organization type and FTR direction for the 2012 calendar year.
+FTR profits are the sum of the daily FTR credits, including self-scheduled FTRs, minus the daily FTR auction costs for each FTR held by an organization.
 The FTR target allocation is equal to the product of the FTR MW and congestion price differences between sink and source in the Day-Ahead Energy Market.
 The FTR credits do not include after the fact adjustments.
-The daily FTR auction costs are the product of the FTR MW and the auction price divided by the time period of the FTR in days, but self scheduled FTRs have zero cost.
-FTRs were profitable overall, with \$19.2 million in profits for physical entities, of which \$82.1 million was from self scheduled FTRs, and \$1.0 million for financial entities.
+The daily FTR auction costs are the product of the FTR MW and the auction price divided by the time period of the FTR in days, but self-scheduled FTRs have zero cost.
+FTRs were not profitable overall for physical entities, with -\$3.3 million in profits for physical entities, of which \$134.0 million was from self-scheduled FTRs.
+FTRs were profitable for financial entities, providing \$77.2 million in profits primarily from counter flow FTRs.